Alixpat/Remote-ID-Spoofer/README.md

    - Launch the Flask app: `python mapper.py`
    - Select your USB serial port on the initial screen.
    - Use the Web UI to design flight paths and control playback.

+### Firmware Upload
+To upload the firmware to the Seeed XIAO ESP32-S3:
+1. Connect the XIAO ESP32-S3 to your computer via USB.
+2. Open the Arduino IDE and select the appropriate board and port.
+3. Upload the firmware code to the device.

+### Running the Web Simulator
+To run the web simulator:
+1. Ensure the XIAO ESP32-S3 is connected and the firmware is uploaded.
+2. Open a web browser and navigate to `http://localhost:5000`.
+3. Use the Web UI to start simulating drone operations.

 ## License